 The County concludes that the Reduced Intensity Alternative is environmentally superior to the Proposed Project but is less capable of achieving the full array of project objectives.
-The Reduced Intensity Alternative would not meet the objective of achieving a balance in housing densities consistent with a luxury resort, and therefore the financial feasibility of this alternative may be reduced.
+The Reduced Intensity Alternative would not meet the objective of achieving a balance in housing densities consistent with a luxury resort, and would not provide sufficient financial support for the infrastructure for the resort development.
+Therefore the financial feasibility of this alternative may be reduced.
 However, the environmental effects would only be marginally reduced, and this alternative would not avoid any of the significant and unavoidable impacts associated with the Proposed Project.
 Given that the Reduced Intensity Alternative only marginally lessens the Proposed Project's potentially significant and unavoidable impacts and does not avoid them, and given that the Reduced Intensity Alternative would result in fewer economic benefits associated with the increase in residential population and associated property taxes and spending within the County, the County finds that the Reduced Intensity Alternative does not warrant approval in lieu of the Proposed Project.
 Therefore, the County rejects the Reduced Intensity Alternative.